Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 4. Issue making calls on bad coverage?
 Try more 4G calls.
 Call quality is not perfect with some weird noise, but no major issues.

 5. Sometimes/rarily (?) it seems dead, cannot wake from suspend or screen blank?
 Maybe when it's doing a lot in the background?
+Sometimes it is resolved by waiting a minute, but when working again all apps are killed.
+Perhaps Wayland just crashed?

 ## Rare bugs